neurologic/Neurophysiology-Lab/_build/html/_sources/modules/eod-stim/eod-stim_landing.md

 # Week 3.
 Experimental Design for Analysis

-Now that you know more about what it takes to measure and interpret electrical signals, you will focus on your experimental design skills in electrophysiology.
+Now that you know more about what it takes to measure and interpret electrical signals, you will learn more about a common *trial-based* experimenal design.

 ## Pages:
 - [](../eod-stim/Lab-Manual_eod-stim.md)